-In 1928, however, Nearing met Helen Knothe, 21 years younger than he and training as a concert violinist.
-They became romantically involved, and it was Helen who set up house with Nearing in 1932 in Vermont.
+In 1928, however, Scott Nearing met Helen Knothe, 21 years younger than he and training as a concert violinist.
+They became romantically involved, and Helen set up house with Nearing in 1932 in Vermont.
 Producing maple syrup and growing their own food, Scott and Helen set about creating their own version of paradise in Vermont.

 In this semi-seclusion, Nearing solidified his views on economic inequality, socialism and pacifism.
 When the United States deployed the nuclear bombs at the end of World War II, he grew even more distant from politics, and his appreciation for the simplicity of farm life grew.
 In 1952, after 20 years in Vermont, the Nearings left.
 The encroachment from the ski industry was troubling to them.
 Their $4,500 land investment was worth $6 million, and the Nearings donated the property to the Town of Winhall, Vt.

 Married since 1947 after Nellie Seeds’ death, the Nearings moved to Brooksville, Maine, and started over building their Forest Farm.
 That would be their last move.
 In 1954, the Nearings published their most popular book: Living the Good Life: How to Live Sanely and Simply in a Troubled World.
 It recounted the principles that had guided them in their move to the country.

 Later critics would point out that the Nearings had the benefit of sizable trust funds to cushion them against failure.
 Nevertheless, their legacy lives on at the Good Life Center in Brooksville.

 Both Nearings are now dead, Scott in 1983 and Helen in 1995.
 By the end, it seems almost impossible to believe Scott Nearing generated the controversy he did.
 Newspaper accounts and interviews of the time treated him like an anachronism, his battles behind him.
 However, to the end Scott Nearing believed that the issues he wrote about, economic inequality in particular, were central to the future of mankind.